ljpaff/hassioAemetGifGen/README.md

 Copy generateGif.sh in your desire directory...

-Create a cron that fires uo every 10 minutes
+Create a cron that fires up every 10 minutes
 ```sh
 $ sudo crontab -e
 ```